Kobbygyan/simple_shell/README.md

-This is a simplr shell project done by @Kobbygyan & @daysthegreat
+This is a simple shell project done by @Kobbygyan & @daysthegreat